bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 `reStructuredText primer on the Sphinx website`_ or the `official reStructuredText website`_.

-For information on writing style, see Bokeh's `style guidelines`_ and the `Google developer documentation style guide`_.
+For information on writing style, see Bokeh's :ref:`documentation_style_guidelines` and the
+`Google developer documentation style guide`_.

 `Release Notes`_ are generally handled by the Bokeh core team as part of